facebook/react-native-website/website/contributing/contribution-license-agreement.md

 title: Contribution License Agreement
 ---

 You must sign a Contribution License Agreement (CLA) before your pull request can be merged.
-This a one-time requirement for Facebook projects in GitHub.
+This a one-time requirement for Meta projects in GitHub.
 You can read more about [Contributor License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 However, you don't have to do this up-front.
 We welcome you to follow, fork, and submit a pull request.